 - Massive building footprint, which goes to the edge of the lot on all sides, requires:

 - Demolition of four existing units of affordable housing;

 - Destruction of the east apron and west apron of the historic Short Line Bridge;

 - Waiver of developers’ legal obligation to expand surrounding streets and sidewalks.

-- Plans available to the public show roughly half the parking spaces required under the Venice Specific Plan for a project this size.
+- Plans available to the public show roughly half the parking spaces required under the Venice Land Use Plan for a project this size.

-- Secret plans not yet released to the public show the City is planning to use robotic / mechanical lift parking on the roof and against walls shared with residential units.
+- The City is planning to use mechanical lift parking against walls shared with residential units.

-- 40% of existing beach parking will be moved east of Grand Canal, 500 feet further from the beach and parking supply in the area will be frozen for at least 50 years.
+- Existing beach parking will be moved east of Grand Canal, 500 feet further from the beach and parking supply in the area will be frozen for at least 50 years.